Show All Answers

 *Responses will be delivered by email if an email has been provided otherwise; the response will be delivered by first-class mail.

-There are three (3) remaining scheduled elections.
-Tuesday, Saturday, March 28th is the Local Special Election, Tuesday, September 1st is the State Primary Election and Tuesday, November 3rd is the State General Election.
+There are two (2) remaining scheduled elections for 2020.
+Saturday, September 26th is the Local Special Election, and Tuesday, November 3rd is the State General Election.